SIKANYIKA-LEWIS/DigitalTwin_UHI/README.md

 # DigitalTwin_UHI
-DigitalTwin_UHI is a Final Year Computer Science Project that presents a digital twin platform for simulating and analyzing Urban Heat Island (UHI) effects.
-The system integrates geospatial data, temperature mapping, and intervention modeling to evaluate cooling strategies such as tree planting, green spaces, and green roofs.
-It is designed to support data-driven decision-making in urban planning, climate resilience, and sustainable city development.
+DigitalTwin_UHI is my Final Year Computer Science Project, focused on the development of a digital twin platform for simulating and analyzing Urban Heat Island (UHI) effects.
+The system integrates geospatial data, temperature mapping, and intervention modeling to evaluate cooling strategies such as tree planting, green spaces, and green roofs, supporting data-driven decision-making in urban planning and sustainable city development.

 1. LANGUAGES
    Backend:  Python 3.10+ (all logic)